chochain/nanoFORTH/docs/n4_1_why.md

 ### Requirements
 * be as simple to use as any example Sketch that comes with the IDE (no bootloader burning),
 * provide a REPL development/operating environment for Arduino,
-* provide core Arduino functions (i.g. pinMode, digitalRead,Write, analogRead,Write, millis, delay),
+* provide core Arduino functions (i.g. pinMode, digitalRead/Write, analogRead/Write, millis, delay),
-* provide hardware thread(s) in addition to nanoFORTH thread so new components can be added (ig.
+* provide hardware thread(s) in addition to the nanoFORTH thread so that new components can be added (ig.
 Bluetooth),
 * provide an Arduino library that developers can include easily,
 * provide at least 1K RAM dictionary for reasonably size of work,
-* provide EEPROM persisted storage for new words which can be automatically reloaded on next start-up,
+* utilize EEPROM as the persistant storage for user defined words that can be reloaded after restart,
-* optionally show byte-code stream while assembled to help beginners understand FORTH internal,
+* show assembly trace (i.e. byte-code stream) to help beginners to understand FORTH internal,
-* optionally show execution tracing to help debugging, also provision for single-stepping.
+* show execution trace to enable debugging, also provision for single-stepping.

 ### Use Cases - Interaction Examples
 * turn on LED(red) on digital pin 5, imagine you have that, (1 is HIGH)